Master Human Capital Strategist (MHCS) Designation

 MHCS Course and Practicums

 HCI faculty advisors are assigned to assist candidates throughout the process.
 The faculty advisor reviews the initial outline generated, discusses the criteria for an excellent practicum, and comments on drafts at varying stages.
-When the practicum is ready for submission, it is reviewed by HCI's senior faculty, who then award the designation.
+When the practicum is ready for submission, it is reviewed by HCI's senior faculty, then presented at a Masters Workgroup meeting.
 Candidates have one year to complete the designation process, though most accomplish it in two to four months.

 The MHCS designation is awarded on the basis of demonstrated strategic knowledge, and implementation experience.